 European Mountain Ash forms a small tree up to 40 feet high or can grow as a large shrub in certain conditions.
 Found as a tree in the southern parts of its range, it has a slender, but multiple trunks and an elliptical crown with ascending branches.

-The bark is smooth when young, almost yellowish-green, with numerous lenticels but becoming grayish-brown and scaly with some splits and cracks with age.
+The bark is smooth when young, almost yellowish-green, with numerous lenticels but becoming grayish-brown to bronze and scaly with some splits and cracks with age.

 Twigs are somewhat stout, reddish-brown with fine hair when young.
 Leaf scars are narrow but encircle half the circumference of the twig.
 Buds reddish-brown, hairy with long gray hair at the tips, not sticky.
 Terminal buds are larger, laterals more pointed and often curved toward the twig.

-The leaves are alternate and pinnately compound with an odd number of flat oblong to lanceolate leaflets, each 1-1/2 to 2-1/2 inches long and usually not more than 1/2 as wide, the entire leaf consisting of 9 to 19 leaflets.
+The leaves are alternate and pinnately compound with an odd number of flat oblong to lanceolate leaflets, each 1-1/2 to 2-1/2 inches long and usually not more than 3/4 as wide, with a length to width ratio of usually less than 3 to 1, at most 3.7 to 1, the entire leaf usually consisting of 11 to 17 leaflets.
 These are sessile or with very short stalks.
+Leaflet tips are more rounded, acute to obtuse, that the other two species compared below.
 The margins of leaflets are serrate, but not all the way to the base, which is slightly asymmetrical, the underside much paler in color due to dense fine hair.
 The central rachis of the leaf is somewhat flattened giving angled edges.
-At the base of each leaf is a pair of green stipules with sharply toothed margins.
+At the base of each leaf is a pair of green stipules with sharply toothed margins, these may drop away or persist on the leaf stem.
 Leaves turn yellow in the fall.

 The inflorescence is a flattened cluster (a corymb) of small white flowers, at the end of branches; the clusters can be 5+ inches wide.
 Stalks are hairy.

 Flowers: Each flower is stalked, about 3/8 inch wide with 5 rounded white petals that have narrowed bases.
-Stamens, about 10 or more, have white filaments and yellow anthers that turn reddish-brown when shedding pollen.
-The central receptacle is yellow-green in color, the ovary has 2 to 5 styles.
-The corolla base around the receptacle has fine hair.
-The outer calyx is also yellow green and has 5 pointed lobes (sepals) slightly shorter than the petals.
-Flower stalks are hairy.
+The flowers are perfect, with 15 to 20 stamens that have white filaments and yellow anthers that turn reddish-brown when shedding pollen.
+There are 3 to 4 styles.
+The central receptacle is yellow-green in color.
+The hypanthium base around the receptacle has fine hair as does the flower stalk.
+The outer 5 short sepals are also yellow green and have pointed lobes.

 Fruit: Fertile flowers mature to 3/8 inch diameter orange-red pomes which will remain on the tree until eaten by birds or sometime overwinter.
 The sepals remain on the bottom of the pome and resemble a dark 5-pointed star.
 The seeds contained in the pome are reddish, tear-drop shaped with a pointed beak.
 Seeds are toxic - see notes a bottom of the page.